hammerheim-game/hammerheim-rules/3-equipment.md

 explosion...
 The fire bomb may be thrown in the Shooting phase in the same way as blessed water (p53 Mordheim rulebook).
-If the bomb lands on target, the warrior hit takes D3 Strength 4 hits with no saves for armor and all warriors, friend or foe, within 1” of him take 1 Strength 3 hit with saves as normal.
+If the bomb lands on target, the warrior hit takes D3 Strength 4 Flaming hits with no saves for armor and all warriors, friend or foe, within 1” of him take 1 Strength 3 hit with saves as normal.
 If the throwing warrior rolls 1 when rolling to hit, the bomb misfires and explodes just as if the throwing warrior had been hit by his own fire bomb.

 ### Flash Powder
+_(One Use Per Battle)_
 An ancient Dwarf creation, flash powder is used in mines to illuminate darkened fissures in the search for gold and other precious minerals.
-In Mordheim, small bags of this substance can be used to blind enemies, throwing them into disarray as you launch your attack.
-Flash Powder can be thrown as and enemy charges the wielder (as an interrupt).
-The charger must take and immediate Initiative test in order to cover their eyes.
-If he fails, he is temporarily blinded and it counts as a failed charge.
-There is only enough flash powder for one use during the battle.
+In Mordheim, small bags of this substance can be used to blind enemies, throwing them into disarray as a panicked last resort.
+If the holder of Flash Powder is neither _incapacitated_ nor engaged in combat then they may throw the Powder at a model that charges them as an interrupt.
+From where the charger began its charge the model with Powder may attempt to throw it as if they were shooting at the charger with a Thrown Weapon.
+If the charger was out of range or not in sight then the Powder may not be used, as the user simply wasn't expecting to be charged so abruptly!
+Should the user successfully hit the target the charge will fail, as if they had failed a leadership test to charge a Fear-causing opponent.

 ### Smoke Bombs
+_(One Use Per Battle)_

-When thrown these bags of powder explode with a small bang and release a cloud of smoke that obscures vision and confuses anyone caught within the explosion.
+When thrown these bags of powder explode with a small bang and release a cloud of dense smoke that obscures vision, enabling sneaky getaways or dastardly backstabbing.
-When a smoke bomb goes off it makes a column of smoke 2" wide that blocks line of sight for one turn.
-Any model caught in the smoke should make an Initiative test so you see if he can move to the right direction.
-Otherwise use a scatter dice (or similar) to see where he moves to.
+When a smoke bomb goes off it makes a column of smoke 2" wide and 4" high that blocks line of sight for one turn.
 At the end of each turn roll a D6.
 Dissipation chart
 D6 Result
-1 The smoke hasn't changed.
-Leave it in place at the same size.
-2 - 5 It shrinks half it size (when it get less than a haft inch the smoke dissipate).
-6 the wind catches it and blows it away
-Inside: If the smoke bomb goes off indoors (or in dwarven tunnels, Khemri tombs, etc) there wouldn't really be much breeze to blow it away and you would have to wait for it to dissipate so subtract one from all rolls on the dissipation chart.
+1-4: The smoke clears.
+5: The smoke moves D6" in a random direction.
+It will fall if this movement takes it off of a ledge etcetera, but it will not climb.
+6: The smoke stays put.

 ## Other Items

 ### Caltrops

-Original used on the battlefield to impede cavalry charges, a caltrop is a small spiked iron ball.
-In the City of the Damned, a pouch of these small items can be enough to deter any attacker who risks serious injury should they try to charge over them.
-There are enough caltrops to last for one use only.
-They may be used when an opponent decides to charge.
-The defender simply throws the caltrops into the path of his attacker and they reduce his charge range by D6 inches.
-If this means that the attacker cannot reach his target then it is a failed charge.
+_(One Use Per Battle)_
+A Warrior that uses Caltrops will for that turn cause any enemy that attempts to charge it to take a Dangerous Terrain test.

 ### Lantern

-A model that is in possession of a lantern may add +4" to the distance from which he is able to spot hidden enemies.
+A model that is in possession of a lantern may add +4" to the distance from which he is able to spot hidden enemies, and gains +1 Initiative when attempting to do so.

 ### Lock Picks

 A standard piece of kit for less scrupulous characters.
-A set of lock picks may be used by those who rely more on skill-at- arms and speed of thought than brute strength to open doors that others have secured.
-A model equipped with a set of lock picks may make his test to open doors on his Initiative rather than his Strength characteristic if he wishes.
-This is done at the end of his Movement phase as if the model were ripping the door off its hinges, though he uses his Initiative rather than Strength, there is no -1 modifier, and there is no chance that the door is too damaged to be locked again later.
+A Warrior equipped with Lock Picks will never have to test to see if chests or crates are trapped.

 ### Net
+_(One Use Per Battle)_
 Steel nets, such as those used by Pit Fighters, can be used in battles.
-Once per game, the net may be thrown in the shooting phase instead of the model shooting a missile weapon.
-Treat the net as a missile weapon in all respects with a range of 8".
+A net may be thrown in the shooting phase instead of the model shooting a missile weapon.
+Treat the net as a Thrown Weapon, rolling to hit as normal.
+If it hits, the target must immediately take a Strength test.
+If the test is passed the net has no effect, the target simply tears themselves free with little effort.
+If failed they may take not move, shoot, or cast spells in their following turn as they cut themselves free.
+Until their Recovery Phase they will also be reduced to Weapon Skill 1.
-Use the model’s BS to determine whether the net hits or not – there are no movement or range penalties.
-If it hits, the target must immediately roll a D6.
-If the result is equal to, or lower than his Strength, he rips the net apart.
-If the result is higher, he may not move, shoot or cast spells in his next turn, although he is not otherwise affected.
-In either case the net is lost.

 ### Opulent Coach